Embeddability of joinpowers, and minimal rank of partial matrices: Introduction and main results

 \subsection{Description of main results}

 We abbreviate `$k$-dimensional' to just `$k$-'.

-In this paper a {\bf complex} is the union of closed faces of some simplex.
-A {\bf $k$-complex} is the union of some faces of dimension at most $k$ (for $k=1$ this is a graph).
+In this paper a {\bf complex} is the set of some closed faces of some simplex (a longer term is finite simplicial complex).
+We identify this set with the union of those faces (i.e. with the \emph{body} of the complex).
+A {\bf $k$-complex} is the union of some closed faces of dimension at most $k$ (for $k=1$ this is a graph).